Ddhrtd/android_device_xiaomi_zeus/README.md

 Device configuration for Xiaomi 12
 =========================================

-The Xiaomi 12 (codenamed _"cupid"_) is a high-end smartphone from Xiaomi.
+The Xiaomi 12 Pro(codenamed _"zeus"_) is a high-end smartphone from Xiaomi.

 It was globally released in March 2022.